 Students transferring to Loras that hold membership in Phi Theta Kappa and have a 3.5 or higher cumulative grade point average are eligible for the Phi Theta Kappa awards.
 These $19,000 awards reflect the highest, single achievement award a transfer student may earn.

 Loras Transfer Achievement Awards

 Students accepted to the college are able to audition for vocal and instrumental scholarships.
-Scholarships range from $1,000-$2,500 and are in addition to a student’s acceptance award.
+Scholarships range up to $2000 and are in addition to a student’s acceptance award.
 Scholarship recipients do not need to pursue a major in music but must participate in vocal or instrumental ensembles annually to maintain their award.
 Auditions will be held in fall and winter.
 Students participating in Liturgical Music Ministry are eligible for a scholarship to cover their applied lesson fee.
 Visit our music scholarship page for more information and to schedule an audition date.

 Carver Scholars Program

 Scholarships are available to students transferring from an Iowa community college to begin full-time study in the fall semester of their junior year.
 Applicants must be U.S. citizens and have graduated from an Iowa high school or been a state resident for at least five consecutive years.
 Students must have a minimum cumulative grade point average of 2.8 on a 4.0 scale.
 Scholarships are awarded in the amount of $7,600.
 For additional information visit http://www.carvertrust.org/.

 The First Generation Scholars Program strives to support first-generation college students and their families and promote engagement, study skills, and experiential opportunities for the student to have as they successfully progress toward graduation.